-We grow many different varieties of Clematis and they will not all look the same when they arrive.
+We grow many different varieties and types of vines and they will not all look the same when they arrive.
 Some varieties have small leaves and many branches at this size.
-Others, like the large-flowered hybrids, may only have a few sets of leaves due to their habit of growth.
-We prune our plants regularly for their health here at the nursery and to promote branching in the garden so occasionally some plants may be shorter than others when they arrive.
+Others have longer internodes and may only have a few sets of leaves and stems.
+We prune our plants regularly for plant health here at the nursery and to promote branching for denser habit, so occasionally some plants may be shorter than others when they arrive.
 This will not affect their ability to adapt to their new home in your garden.

 Brushwood takes the time to prepare and ship your plants very carefully.
 We have successfully shipped thousands of plants all over the continental United States every year for over a decade.
 For terms and methods of shipment, please see the Shipping information page on the left.

 Since we ship such a wide variety of plants to such diverse climates, we ask our customers to choose their delivery date.
 During checkout, you will select a date suitable to your needs and climate conditions.
 As such, you will be responsible for choosing an appropriate time to plant in your area.
 Help is offered at checkout for the selection of a good date for your zone but please consider your individual garden when choosing.
 Every garden is different.
 For early spring orders it is important to understand that our plants are not shipped fully dormant and most will be frost tender.
 Please use the delivery guide at checkout.